Social Media is getting bigger and bigger by the day and if you are not using it to market your business and brand, then

 2. Set Marketing Objectives

 Goals are useless if you don’t have specific parameters to help define when they are achieved.
 Marketing objectives simply help you move from an unfilled goal A to a fulfilled goal B. For example, if your business goal is to generate leads and increase sales, the best marketing objective would be to increase leads by 50% or more in order to achieve your goal.

 You will be planning for failure if you set unachievable objectives such as increasing leads by 150% when you know you cannot possibly do that even if you employ an angel as your marketer.

 Your objective of increasing leads by 50% can be achieved provided you use the S.M.A.R.T approach which is used by many marketers to achieve their goals.

 3. Identify your target audience

 This cannot be overlooked if a business really wants to make money.
 Not knowing who you are selling to is like carrying fish to Chorkor or taking coal to Newcastle.
-A business that experience low engagement is mainly due to the fact that they are not directing their content towards the right audience.
+A business that experiences low engagement is mainly due to the fact that they are not directing their content towards the right audience.

 Having a great knowledge of your buyer persona (target audience) with regards to their age, occupation, income, interests, problems, habits, likes, dislikes and objections will make it easier to target them with your message on any platform be it inbound or outbound.
 The more specific and targeted you are, the more conversions you are bound to make.

 4. Research on your competitors

 Every business has competition and it is best you know what your competitors are doing at any point in time.